kaanakyalcin/kaanakyalcin/README.md

   - Dynamics 365 applications
   - Power Automate

-Also, I am working for a fully supported application lifecyle with custom applications with
+Also, I am working for a fully supported application lifecycle with custom applications with
   - API integrations
   - Mobile applications
   - Web applications